WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Division/index.md

 ## Voltage Divider Equation

-In a voltage divider circuit like this, because there are only two resistors, and we know that the current drop is proportionate to the resistance provided, we can greatly simplify our equation from before by calculating the proportion or resistance of R2, which is `(R2 / Total Resistance)`, and then multiplying by the voltage source to get the leftover voltage:
+In a voltage divider circuit like this, because there are only two resistors, and we know that the current drop is proportionate to the resistance provided, we can greatly simplify our equation from before by calculating the proportion or resistance of `R2` (instead of `R1`), which is `(R2 / Total Resistance)`, and then multiplying by the voltage source to get the leftover voltage:

 ```
 Vout = Vs * (R2 / (R1 + R2))